 - AI-driven automation can take over repetitive tasks, improving the productivity and safety of the workforce.

-- Geolocation data helps improve equipment logistics and availability of spare parts and avoid downtime.
+- AI using geolocation data helps improve equipment logistics and availability of spare parts and avoid downtime.

 - Using photos, recognition technology, and geolocation, construction sites can be monitored to identify inadequate PPE or hazards and immediately alert the worker and safety manager via their smartphone or a wearable device, preventing accidents.